msparks/arduino-rm4/README.md

 The RM4 library provides a class, `RM4`, that provides a convenient interface for translating the four data pins into a 4-bit button code.
-An example, *show_buttons.pde*, is provided to demonstate how to use RM4.
+An example, *show_buttons.pde*, is provided to demonstrate how to use RM4.

 The module on which RM4 is based, and the configuration in which the example is run, is shown in the picture below.